GerritErpenstein/ionic2-custom-icons/README.md

 ##### 1.1 Add npm-scripts

-Add a `pre-build` and a `pre-watch` script to the the `scripts` property:
+Add the `ionic2-custom-icons` script and bind it to `build:before` and `serve:before`.

 ```
 ...
 "scripts": {
+  "ionic2-custom-icons": "ionic2-custom-icons",
-  "prebuild": "ionic2-custom-icons",
+  "build:before": "ionic2-custom-icons",
-  "prewatch": "ionic2-custom-icons",
+  "serve:before": "ionic2-custom-icons",
   ...
 }
 ...
 ```

-These scripts automatically get called BEFORE *Ionic's* build process starts. `ionic2-custom-icons` is the node script that runs the fonts creation.
+The script automatically gets called BEFORE *Ionic's* build (`ionic build`) and serve (`ionic serve`) process starts. `ionic2-custom-icons` is the node script that runs the fonts creation.
 Thus the generated fonts and the SCSS data are ready to be processed and bundled by *Ionic*'s build tools in the subsequent phase.

 See the [package.json](https://github.com/GerritErpenstein/ionic2-custom-icons-example/blob/master/package.json) of the example project for reference.